Fort Worth, Texas: History

 Courtright sometimes collected and jailed 30 people on a Saturday night, but allowed the gamblers to operate, as they attracted money to the city.
 After learning that train and stagecoach robbers, such as the Sam Bass gang, were using the area as a hideout, he intensified law enforcement, but certain businessmen advertised against too many restrictions in the area as having bad effects on the legitimate businesses.
 Gradually, the cowboys began to avoid the area; as businesses suffered, the city moderated its opposition.
 Courtright lost his office in 1879.

-Despite crusading mayors such as H. S. Broiles and newspaper editors such as B. B. Paddock, the Acre survived because it generated income for the city (all of it illegal) and excitement for visitors.
+Despite crusading mayors such as H.S.
+Broiles and newspaper editors such as B. B. Paddock, the Acre survived because it generated income for the city (all of it illegal) and excitement for visitors.
 Longtime Fort Worth residents claimed the place was never as wild as its reputation, but during the 1880s, Fort Worth was a regular stop on the "gambler's circuit" by Bat Masterson, Doc Holliday, and the Earp brothers (Wyatt, Morgan, and Virgil).
 James Earp, the eldest of his brothers, lived with his wife in Fort Worth during this period; their house was at the edge of Hell's Half Acre, at 9th and Calhoun.
 He often tended bar at the Cattlemen's Exchange saloon in the "uptown" part of the city.

 Reforming citizens objected to the dance halls, where men and women mingled; by contrast, the saloons or gambling parlors had primarily male customers.

 In the late 1880s, Mayor Broiles and County Attorney R. L. Carlock initiated a reform campaign.
 In a public shootout on February 8, 1887, Jim Courtright was killed on Main Street by Luke Short, who claimed he was "King of Fort Worth Gamblers".
 As Courtright had been popular, when Short was jailed for his murder, rumors floated of lynching him.
 Short's good friend Bat Masterson came armed and spent the night in his cell to protect him.

 The first prohibition campaign in Texas was mounted in Fort Worth in 1889, allowing other business and residential development in the area.
-Another change was the influx of Black residents.
+Another change was the influx of Black and African American residents.
 Excluded by state segregation from the business end of town and the more costly residential areas, the city's black citizens settled into the southern portion of the city.
 The popularity and profitability of the Acre declined and more derelicts and the homeless were seen on the streets.
 By 1900, most of the dance halls and gamblers were gone.
 Cheap variety shows and prostitution became the chief forms of entertainment.
 Some progressive politicians launched an offensive to seek out and abolish these perceived "vices" as part of the broader Progressive Era package of reforms.